Brandon Jennings can own Milwaukee

 OK, so why is there such a fuss over his contract situation and his future with the team?

 Well, last week, some things happened.
 Jennings fired his long time agent, Bill Duffy.
-Then, Racine Journal Times reporter Gary Woelfel hopped on the radio to say Jennings wants a maximum contract and believed Milwaukee's market size prevented him from making the Eastern Conference All-Star team.
+Then, Racine Journal Times reporter Gery Woelfel hopped on the radio to say Jennings wants a maximum contract and believed Milwaukee's market size prevented him from making the Eastern Conference All-Star team.

 Jennings had a simple response to Woelfel's assertions.